heitoranjos15/madden_draft_board/madden_draft/tasks.md

 ## Tasks
 ### Refactor
+- [*] Instead of atoms for pages and tabs, modules as with default functions (render, fields, tabs) this will erase every case to switch tabs
-- [] Review Project: views, components, keybinding and commands are confused
+- [] Centralize pages, tabs names and form keys
-  - Re think about the project, maybe some module has to change their names, modules taking a lot of responsibility
-- [] Tab changes in a global key (probabily n key)
+- [] Tab changes in a global key (probabily n and N key)
+- [x] Re-organize modules and names

 #### Board Players
 - [*] Player